deeprjs/deepr/README.md

 Here we are calling a method called `movie` in the top-level context (the "root").

-Then, inside the context of `movie`, we are calling `title` and `year` attribute methods, depending on the implementation of the `movie` object, it does not matter because the spec does not define what `movie`, `title` and `year` are.
+Then, inside the context of `movie`, we are returning `title` and `year` attributes.

 So far, it looks like GraphQL.
-The only significant difference is, since we use JavaScript objects, we must specify values for the keys `title` and `year`.
-Specifying `true` as value means that we want to return or invoke the corresponding field or method.
+The only significant difference is, since we use JSON objects, we must specify a value for the keys `title` and `year`.
+Specifying `true` means that we want to return or invoke the corresponding field or method.

 Instead of querying a single movie, let's query a collection of movies: